9 Best Frozen Taquitos (Now with Breakfast Taquitos, Too)

 El Monterey Extra Crunchy Southwest Chicken Taquitos

-I’m probably going to get dragged by taquito purists for giving these the top spot, but in a ranking where taste is the main consideration, I just couldn’t bump these suckers.
+I’m probably going to get dragged by taquito purists for giving these chicken taquitos the top spot, but in a ranking where taste is the main consideration, I just couldn’t bump these suckers.
 For real, I shouted “holy shit” when I took my first bite.
 Their flour shells have a crispy, bubbly coating that gives them a little more crunch, but mostly it gives them a lot more flavor.
 The filling is really something, too.
 Like, how did they even fit this much stuff—chicken, cheese, peppers, beans—inside such a dainty tube?!
 What a feat.
 These taste just like Southwest chicken egg rolls from a chain restaurant.
 Naturally, if you don’t think that taquitos should taste like Southwest chicken egg rolls from a chain restaurant, do not buy and eat these!
 But if you want to take a chance on something you just might love, pick up a box.
-During our most recent taquito taste test, my colleague Jordan Myrick literally said they’re one of the most delicious things they’ve ever eaten.
+My colleague Jordan Myrick literally said they’re one of the most delicious things they’ve ever eaten.
 I just can’t imagine not declaring these the best frozen taquitos at the grocery store.

 Credit: Liv Averett / Target